sackn/diffeq/series.md

 </details>

-**Problem 5:** Determine if the following series diverge or if it is indeterminate under the nth term test:
+**Problem 5:** Determine if the following series diverges or if it is indeterminate under the nth term test:

 $$\sum_{n=0}^{\infty} \frac{n^3 - 1}{n^3 + 2n + 1}$$